House Buying Process FAQs

 No, you cannot reserve a property before it is released for sale.
-However you can advise the on site Sales Adviser of your interest in a particular plot.
+However you can advise our sales team of your interest in a particular plot.
 We can then let you know once the plot is released for sale.

-It really couldn’t be easier, speak to one of our Sales Advisers to see if the plot you are interested in is included in the Part Exchange scheme.
+It really couldn’t be easier, speak to one of our experienced sales team to see if the plot you are interested in is included in the Part Exchange scheme.

-Visit the development you are interested in purchasing a property on and speak to the Sales Adviser there.
-The Sales Adviser will confirm the price of the property and advise whether it is still available for purchase.
+Speak to our experienced sales team at the development you are interested in purchasing a property on.
+They will confirm the price of the property and advise whether it is still available for purchase.
 They will ask you a few questions to ensure you are in a position to reserve a property.

 During this reserved period your new home will be withdrawn from sale and it will not be subject to any price increases.
-We will then ask you to exchange contracts and pay a deposit on exchange (usually between 14 and 28 days after reservation).
+We will then ask you to exchange contracts and pay a deposit on exchange (usually 8 weeks after reservation).
 This reservation fee and deposit are then deducted from the price of your home.

 If you have any problems meeting deadlines please inform us immediately.
 We will do our utmost to accommodate delays but regrettably we may have to put your home back on the market if you are unable to meet your exchange deadline.
 However we can sometimes arrange for you to have first choice of future releases.

-The property will normally be reserved for 14 days in Scotland and 28 days in England as this is when conclusion of missives / contract exchange is expected to take place.
+The property will normally be reserved for 8 weeks as this is when conclusion of missives / contract exchange is expected to take place.

-You are expected to pay a deposit when you exchange contracts on the property (usually 14 days after reservation in Scotland and 28 days after reservation in England).
-The deposit will vary, it is usually between £1,000 and £2,000 in Scotland and approximately 10% of the property value in England.
+You are expected to pay a deposit when you missive/exchange contracts on the property (usually 8 weeks after reservation).
+The deposit will vary, it is usually between £1,000 and £2,000 in Scotland and approximately 5% of the property value in England.

-You can also sign up for automatic updates by either SMS or email by registering your details on our website or with the Sales Adviser on your development of interest.
+You can also sign up for automatic updates by either push notification from the My Miller Home app, SMS or email by registering your details on our website or app, or by calling our sales team at your development of interest.

 The earliest date you can reserve a property is when it is first released for sale.
-The on site Sales Adviser can keep you informed of plot release dates.
+Our sales team can keep you informed of plot release dates.

 The security packages vary on each development, details of these will be in your development sales brochure.
-Please ask your on-site Sales Adviser for further information on burglar alarms etc.
+Please ask our sales team for further information on burglar alarms etc.